Cochlear™ Baha® Start for kids

 Designed with babies and toddlers in mind

 "We wanted to make sure that when she hit kindergarten, she would be in the same place as her hearing peers."

 Designed for young children

-Your child starts learning to communicate before they say "mama" or "dada."
-It's important to give your baby access to sound early.6
+A child starts learning to communicate before they say "mama" or "dada."
+It's important to give babies access to sound early.6

 Comfortable and soft

 The Softband features Baha SoftWear™ pads, designed to reduce pressure on the skin while also allowing sound transmission.7